 Activities scheduled on a regular basis can help people feel independent and needed by focusing their attention on pleasurable or useful tasks.
 Such activities should include physical and mental activities.
 Activities should be broken down in small parts or simplified as the dementia worsens.

 People with chronic traumatic encephalopathy may benefit from psychologic counseling, which may help them deal with changes in mood.
-Antidepressants and mood-stabilizing drugs may also help, particularly with controlling suicidal thoughts.
+Antidepressants and mood-stabilizing medications may also help, particularly with controlling suicidal thoughts.

 Learning about how to effectively meet the needs of people with dementia and what to expect from them: Caregivers can get this information from nurses, social workers, organizations, and published and online materials.